the-incluseum/anti-oppressive-spaces/checklist-organizational.md

 > Within Design (Architectural, Graphic), Exhibits, Collecting, Programs, Events (All Ages):

 - Sensory Experiences
-  - How do you honor different ways visitors sense or are able to sense content?
+  - How do you honor different ways visitors sense content?
   - How has your online content been made accessible?
 (See Anti-Oppressive Online Spaces Checklist)
   - Is your public space, program space and/or exhibit space scent-free?
 If not, consider a scent-free policy.
 This will also influence the selection of cleaning